bitcoin-sv/merchantapi-reference/README.md

 For development, you will only need GoLang installed in your environement.

 ## Configuration

+MAPI configuration relies on a [settings.conf](settings.conf) file for the main service configurations as well as one or more fees*.json files (ex. [fees.json](fees.json) for default fees, [fees_low.json](fees_low.json) for lower fees, fees_user1.json for user1, etc.) to specify feesto be charged.

+> In order to sign responses, you will also need to run [MinerId](https://github.com/bitcoin-sv/minerid-reference) and provide the endpoint to MAPI in the settings configurations.

+### settings.conf File

 Open [settings.conf](settings.conf) and edit it with your settings: